 Frequently Asked Questions

 We strongly recommend a visit prior to applying to see the facilities, meet staff and discuss your expectations.
-To book a place, you need to email us a completed application form (link to APPLY ONLINE FORM) ).
-All applications submitted before March for the following school year will be reviewed prior to 15 April.
+To book a place after you decide to apply for a place at ICCC, you need to complete the online application form and we will contact you to confirm receipt.
+All applications submitted before 1 March for the following school year will be reviewed prior to 15 April.
 If space is available we will ask you to pay the joining fee to guarantee your place.
 If we cannot offer a space you automatically join the waiting list for 30 days.
-In the event there are no vacancies during the initial 30 days, you need to reconfirm by email your interest in order to stay on the waiting list.
+After the initial 30 days, if we haven’t offered a place, you need to reconfirm by email your interest in order to stay on the waiting list.
 Applications submitted for the current school year will be reviewed within two weeks.

 ICCC charges an annual membership fee for the school year (September – June), paid in three installments.
 The Summer program is optional and is paid extra.
 We also charge a one off joining fee upon registration.
-Fee information can be obtained here (link to FEES menu).
+Fee information can be obtained here.

 ICCC has a small bus equipped with age appropriate child safety seats and accompanied by supervising member of staff.
 Pick up is from your address or an agreed location along the bus route.
 If we are unable to offer bus service to your location we can recommend reliable family taxi service. (link to Fees Page)